dev-boyenn/mcsr-notes/content/Inventory habits.md

 	  If death reset, move bed to 5
 * Before Postblind ( spawner downtime or in ow2 )
 	* Zero prep
-	* Craft gold pick if possible
+	* Craft gold pick if possible, move to slot 3
 	* Craft bow if no crossbow
 	* Leave crable unless just waiting
+	* spawner downtime: replace eyes with rods
+	*
 * 2D portal:
 	* toss fire charges
 	* ( to check results ): toss shovel ( might be annoying cause its where bed goes later ? not sure )